thu-ml/UniCardio/README.md

 ```
 python train_original.py
 ```
-this is the code to train the UniCardio
+This is the code to train UniCardio.

 ### Inference